Cray-HPE/cray-site-init/README.md

 # Shasta Install Control

-A Go application for controling the state of a shasta install.
+A Go application for controlling the state of a shasta install.

 ### Builds